Authentication Methods

 with the actual root path of the HengShi system, followed by/oauth2/callback?client_name=oauth2

-, then click Configure to save.
+, then click "Configure" to save.

 Create Client Secret

-Retrieve the configuration information required for the OAuth Client and configure HengShi OAuth authentication.
+Obtain the configuration information required for the OAuth Client and configure HengShi OAuth authentication.

 - HengShi OAuth2 configuration instructions can be found in the OAuth2 section.